We may earn commission from affiliate links →

 Free camping is also allowed on this beach, a super-fun thing to do on a hot summer’s night.
 Irakli Beach is one of Bulgaria’s best beaches for wildlife watchers, home to plenty of birdlife and sea creatures.
 At the same time, artists, activists, and naturalists are fond of this particular beach, too.

 Being Slovenia’s most popular beach destination, Portoroz Beach is awash with luxury seaside resorts, including shops, restaurants serving a vast range of cuisines, and an abundance of accommodation options.
 If you are looking for a lively atmosphere, Portoroz Beach is the place to be.
 The combination of white sandy beach, deep blue waters of the Adriatic Sea, and cloudless skies makes it the perfect place to relax and unwind.

 Mesecev Zaliv Beach, Slovenia

-Slovenia may not be the first place that comes to mind when thinking about the best beaches in the Balkans, but it does have a couple of excellent ones.
+Slovenia may not be the first place that comes to mind when thinking about the Balkans’ best beaches, but it does have a couple of excellent ones.
 One of them is Mesečev Zaliv Beach.
-Its name meaning Moon Bay Beach, this wonderful beach lies within the Stranjun Nature Park and is only accessible on foot.
+Its name means Moon Bay Beach; this lovely beach lies within the Stranjun Nature Park and is only accessible on foot.